Perspective | A decade after collapsing, Rory McIlroy is still trying to get off the deck at the Masters

 “Maybe I’ll autograph a bag of frozen peas for him,” McIlroy said.

 Good humor, even when he’s grinding.
 There is so much amateur psychoanalysis in golf, it can become stifling.
 McIlroy always has endured it, and politely.
 His low point Thursday had to be at the par-5 13th, a birdie hole if there’s ever been one for a player of McIlroy’s length.
 He had a 6-iron in for his second shot.
-He was 4-over at the moment.
+He was 4 over at the moment.
 A birdie could get him going in the right direction.

 Instead, he smothered it.
 It ended up in that tributary.
 A likely birdie, even a possible eagle, became the sixth bogey of his day.
 He is one of the best players in the world, and he was being exposed as a work in progress.